 In 1966 the company made a desperate attempt to maintain a share

-of the market and moved production of the Tiger Cub from the Triumph
+of the market and moved production of some Tiger Cub models from

-factory in Meriden, Coventry, to the BSA plant at Armoury Road in
+the Triumph factory in Meriden, Coventry, to the BSA plant at Armoury

-Small Heath, Birmingham.
-The Cub engines continued to be built at
+Road in Small Heath, Birmingham.
+The Cub engines continued to be

-Meriden, but they were transported to Small Heath where they were
+built at Meriden, but they were transported to Small Heath where

-So, using the latest 199cc Cub engine in a Bantam D7 frame, the
+So, using the latest 199cc Cub engine in a Bantam D7 chassis, the

 Triumph T20B 'Bantam Cub' was born.
 Later versions were based on

 the Bantam D10 and branded the 'Super Cub'.
-However, these models
+However, those latter

-are often still referred to as Bantam Cubs.
+models are also often referred to generally as Bantam Cubs.